 With summer approaching, we know many of you are searching for a *cooler* way to enjoy One Village Coffee.

 What's the difference?
 Personal preference, of course.
-The Cold Brew Concentrate yields a fuller bodied coffee.
-The Drip Over Ice produces a brighter coffee.
+The cold brew yields a fuller bodied coffee.
+The iced pour over produces a brighter coffee.

 One more difference: time.
-The Cold Brew Concentrate takes 18 hours to brew, but can last up to two weeks.
-The Drip Over Ice takes mere minute but really should be consumed that day.
+The cold brew takes 18 hours to brew and can last up to two weeks.
+The iced pour over takes mere minutes but really should be consumed that day.

 Try them both with our Seasonal Nomad Blend.
 Photos of you sipping on One Village Coffee in the sun are encouraged :).

-4. Let the coffee brew for 18 hours in a room temperature environment (your kitchen counter is a good place).
+Let the coffee brew for 18 hours in a room temperature environment (your kitchen counter is a good place).
 Feel free to adjust your brew time to your taste.

-8. Store the remainder of the cold brew concentrate in a refrigerator (good for up to 2 weeks).
-This recipe makes approximately 1 gallon of cold brew.
+Store the remainder of the cold brew concentrate in a refrigerator (good for up to 2 weeks).
+This recipe makes approximately 1 liter of cold brew concentrate.